gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Peter Georgeson
-    </h3> Peter is a bioinformatician at VLSCI.
+    </h3> Peter is a bioinformatician at Melbourne Bioinformatics.
 He helps add new components to the GVL platform and contributes to the GVL training materials.
   </div>
 </div>